 If you’re new to both Wear OS and Tizen platforms, you’re probably wondering which one is better.
-That’s certainly a tricky question to answer, but having used both of them extensively over the years, we have some thoughts.
+Having used both of them extensively over the years, we have some thoughts.

 The Google Play Store aspect really shouldn’t be overlooked.
 It contains third-party apps from a bevy of developers.
 Many people who develop apps for Android proper also make Wear OS apps.
 On the other hand, Tizen uses Samsung’s Galaxy Store for apps and watch faces.
 There are a few dozen decent applications in the Galaxy Store, but the experience compared to the Play Store really doesn’t compare.
-In fact, we believe the lack of developers in the Galaxy Store is one reason why Samsung moved to Wear OS for the Galaxy Watch 4 series.
+In fact, we believe the lack of developers in the Galaxy Store is one reason why Samsung moved to Wear OS.

 So, which should you choose, Wear OS or Tizen?
 We think you should choose Wear OS.
 While Tizen has its strengths, Galaxy Watches running Tizen just won’t be supported for as long as Samsung’s new Wear OS watches.
 Samsung says it will continue to support Galaxy Watches running Tizen with bug fixes and security updates as they arise.
-However, it’s clear the company’s focus going forward is on Wear OS, not Tizen.
-As we said, if you want to future-proof your smartwatch, go with Wear OS.
+However, it’s clear the company’s focus going forward is on Wear OS.